Red-winged blackbird: Remiges

-Cover feathers and alula
+Covert feathers and alula

 The major primary blankets are changed along with their respective primary springs.
 Unlike the major primary coats, the major secondary coats molt earlier than the secondary spruces.
 The molting of these feathers is rapid, with several of them at the same stage of development simultaneously.
 The progression of the molt in these feathers is from the outside to the inside, as in the secondary remiges.
 Most birds has completed the change of the secondary coverts to August 15, more or less at the time is appreciable only secondary sheath remige I.

 The molting of the lesser coverts begins early, often being the first feathers to fall.
 The onset of molting in male juveniles is particularly noticeable because it involves the replacement of the minor covers and results in the appearance of the reddish or orange wing spot.
 The new wing spot contrasts sharply with the yellowish-brown juvenile plumage in this area of the wing.
 The move of the minor blankets has generally been completed by September 1.

 Alula feathers complete their development at about the same time as the last three primary sprouts.
 The marginal covers on the upper or outer surface of the forearm, located below the alula, shed at approximately the same time that the primary remix VI is being replaced.

 The first feathers under the wing to molt are the marginal coverts, under the forearm.
 The shedding of these feathers begins at about the same time that the primary remix IV falls and is followed by that of the lower middle primary and lower middle secondary coats.
 The progression of the molting of the lower middle secondary blankets is from the outside to the inside, while that of the lower middle primary mats seems to be irregular or almost simultaneous.
 The medial lower coverts molt before the primary remiges VIII and IX.
 The major lower primary coverts and major lower secondary coverts molt last.
 The progression of the molting of these last feathers is the same as in the primary and secondary sprouts, that is, from the inside out and from the outside in, respectively.